 Developing a cost-effective pay for performance program requires overcoming some of the obstacles already discussed in this report.
 By nature, whole building pay for performance is intended to "mine" energy savings that you don't get through traditional rebate programs.
-While customer engagement and energy use transparency are not definitive traits of a pay for performance program, they are features Minnesota customers value highly.
+While customer engagement and energy use transparency are not definitive traits of a pay for performance program (as you will see in Error!
+Reference source not found. of this report), they are features Minnesota customers value highly.
 With these features, the opportunity with pay for performance is to get at deeper savings that would not be reached through other means, and potentially to do so more cost-effectively.